Christmas in Mexico centers around family and friends in a way that it often doesn’t north of the border.

 People do most of the celebrating on Christmas Eve, which is known as la Noche Buena — the Good Night.

 A church service happens at 7 p.m. in Church San Andrés, where outside there has been a 30-year-old tradition of living nativity scenes.
-This tradition recently stopped for a couple years before starting up again, but since then there are only a few nativity scenes each year.
+This tradition recently stopped for a couple of years before starting up again, but since then there are only about half a dozen nativity scenes each year.

 La Noche Buena is an all-night family affair that lasts until 3:00, 4:00, 5:00 in the morning.
 Some families spend it inside the house; some block the road off in front and set up chairs and tables to eat dinner in the middle of the street.